-Today I’m going to discuss why people buy from you, focussing on the ‘like and trust’ factor – why this is true, and how to persuade people to like and trust you, and therefore become your loyal clients for life.
+Today I’m going to discuss why people buy from you, focusing on the ‘like and trust’ factor – why this is true, and how to persuade people to like and trust you, and therefore become your loyal clients for life.

 The quote above has been written about thousands of times.
 It is basically a true statement with one main caveat.
 You do need to be liked, but most importantly you need to be trusted.
 It could more accurately read, “People buy from those they like, then trust.”
 I have always considered this the most important aspect of selling.
 Trust.
 Once you gain a person’s trust, they will be glad to buy your product as long as it is relevant to their needs.
 There is a sequence here.
 Like precedes trust.
 When you think about this, it makes sense.
 It would be very hard to ardently hate someone, and at the same time trust them.